noob-squad/navi-express/README.md

    - Configure the paths for controllers and handlers as needed.

 2. **Create a Controller**
-   - In the `/src/controllers` directory, create a new controller.
+   - In `/src/controller` or as specified by you in step 1 probably
    - Use the `@Route` decorator to define routes and HTTP methods.

 By following these steps and understanding the configuration and setup of NaviExpress, you're now ready to start building your web application with this powerful framework.
 Happy coding!